xuCesar/Hu-Talk/README.md

 # Hu-Talk
-Just to collect the classic quotations of Hu architecture
+Just to collect the classic quotations of Architecture Hu.